 The School will permanently maintain official student records, including any Exceptional Children (EC) records.
-The School will maintain these records in the school records room.
-The school records room will be held under lock and key, with the Head of School in sole possession of the key.
+The Executive Director will maintain these records in the school records room.
+The school records room will be held under lock and key, with the Executive Director in sole possession of the key.